Patrick-Ric/kokoro-tts-gui/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For issues or questions, open an issue on GitHub or contact [your-email@example.com].
+For issues or questions, open an issue on GitHub.

 ---